 No whiff of Parnassus

 Edinburgh was not the first city to create the post honouring the craft of ‘making’ with words.
-Glasgow had led the way, three years previously, by making Edwin Morgan the city’s laureate in 1999 – three years before he was appointed as Scotland’s first Makar (in modern times), the post now occupied by Jackie Kay.
+Glasgow had led the way, three years previously, by making Edwin Morgan the city’s laureate in 1999 – five years later, in 2004, the Scottish Parliament appointed Morgan Scotland’s first Makar (in modern times), and that post is now occupied by Jackie Kay.

 Perhaps the Unesco City of Literature, takes the appointment particularly seriously.
 (While Glasgow’s current and third Makar is Jim Carruth – he followed Liz Lochhead in 2014 – Alan Spence, another Glaswegian, is now Edinburgh’s fifth Makar.)
 Each time, the poet, who receives a small honorarium, is selected by representatives of the Scottish Poetry Library, Scottish PEN, The Saltire Society, Edinburgh City of Literature Trust and the Council.

 Makar: Stewart Conn prefers “that term’s more egalitarian ring than ‘laureate’, with its whiff of Parnassus.”
 Down on the ground, a poet among people not stuck up, high on the Mountain of Muses.
 Egalitarian?
 It’s a good provocative word in our time of increasing inequality when culture seems ever more the property of the middle class.
 And it adds provocative responsibility to the role of city Makar.
 That’s a topic worthy of further, deeper exploration but here it stirs curiosity about Scotland’s other Makars.
 We might go to Glasgow, Aberdeen or Stirling.

 Why pick on Dundee?